anconaesselmann/toggleTestsService/README.md

 ##Usage:

 Organize your test files in a directory tree that mirrors that of your source directory tree.

-If you are in a source directory that doesn't have a corresponding test directory yet or vice versa, the service will create and open the corresponding directory.

 ###Usage Example:
   * All your source code files originate from the folder